All Episodes

 dan friesen

-Like if you assume that it's possibly like radioactive material or something, like you don't want to take responsibility for that.
+Like if you assume that it's possibly like radioactive material or something, you don't want to take responsibility for that.

 I just was stealing a truck.